 - Affirming the individuality of people in terms of their lives and goals

-- Adopting and working with the individual's perspective in living life, not just preventing disease
+- Adopting and working with the individual's perspective in living life, not just preventing illness

 - Providing choices and information